Well and Pump Inspections

 Water Well and Pump Inspections have taken first place as the most critical factor in purchasing or selling a home.
 In a survey of home inspection services, it was revealed that home inspection services do not employ certified and licensed water well and pump contractors.
 Unfortunately, a ladder, flashlight, and clipboard are not tools of a licensed groundwater professional.
 Simply turning on the tap and taking a water sample does not qualify as an inspection.
 Many factors contribute to the state and condition of your water supply system and the safe delivery of clean, and naturally pure water into your home.

 The attention directed at water wells and pump systems was brought on by below standard construction practices and techniques.
 Well-intentioned neighbors, weekend handymen, “Do-it-yourselfers,” and unqualified plumbers attempted to make repairs that directly affect the water you use and drink daily.
-As an unsuspecting and uniformed public, you every reason to certify your water supply is safe and free of serious and potential health risks.
+As an unsuspecting and uninformed public, you might not think to certify that your water supply is safe and free of serious and potential health risks.

 Most importantly… contaminated water can have no smell, be crystal clear, and taste simply wonderful!
 All the possibilities listed above coupled with poor craftsmanship by an unlicensed contractor leave you liable if you sell and sick if you buy!